Barton Rovers F.C.: Ground

 Barton Rovers play their home matches at Sharpenhoe Road in Barton-le-Clay.
 The ground has a capacity of 4,000, of which 160 is seated and 1,120 is covered.
 All 160 seats are in the main stand, opposite which is a covered terraced that runs the length of the pitch.
+A new "Gorgeous George Stand" was built in 2024.

+Sharpenhoe Road is also home to Luton Town Ladies.